russellw/jsclean/README.md

 	Use semicolons.
 Default is true.

+- **separateVars**

+	Replace a declaration of multiple variables like `var a, b` with a separate declaration for each variable like `var a; var b`.
+Default is true.

 - **sortCases**

 	Sort cases in switch statements, by test in alphabetical order.
 Default is true.